nodejs/node/doc/api/os.md

 ## OS Constants

-The following constants are exported by `os.constants`. **Note:** Not all constants will be available on every operating system.
+The following constants are exported by `os.constants`.

+*Note*: Not all constants will be available on every operating system.

 ### Signal Constants
 <!-- YAML